louwJohan/lets-play-blackjack/README.md

 [Code](https://github.com/louwJohan/lets-play-blackjack)

 ## Introduction
-Display your Blackjack skill in Let's Play Blackjack and see if you can beat the dealer.
-Let's Play Poker is a command line application to play blackjack against the computer for fun.
+Display your Blackjack skills in Let's Play Blackjack and see if you can beat the dealer.
+Let's Play Blackjack is a command line application to play blackjack against the computer for fun.
 Users can inter act with the programme deciding to choose another card or to continue.
 It cant also display the rules if you are new to the game.